Photo Credit: Cameron Gillie

-The Ice Age Trail is an educational trail by nature.
-The glacial features and multitude of biomes created by the glaciers are natural classrooms all throughout Wisconsin.
-The Ice Age Trail takes hikers past these environments and truly provides a lifetime of learning.
+The Ice Age National Scenic Trail is an educational trail by nature.
+Its multitude of biomes, created by the receding glaciers, are natural classrooms all throughout Wisconsin.
+The Ice Age Trail sparks wonder and awe as it takes hikers past world-renowned glacial features and provides a lifetime of learning.

-Our Saunters program aims to honor Henry David Thoreau’s statement – “It is a great art to saunter” – while infusing core educational concepts into trips on the Ice Age Trail.
-The program is a collaboration between the Alliance and school districts and community groups across Wisconsin dedicated to taking youth on hikes.
+Saunters aims to honor Henry David Thoreau’s statement – “It is a great art to saunter” – while infusing core educational concepts into hands-on field experiences on the Ice Age Trail.

 All activities are connected to the Common Core and/or Wisconsin Model Academic Standards.
 A guide for hike leaders that details the connections to Common Core and Wisconsin Model Academic Standards is also available.